malik1058/DDoS_Attack_Sequence.md/README.md

     Firewall->>Webserver: Continue blocking more traffic
     Webserver->>Webserver: Server crashes or becomes unresponsive

-%% - **Attacker**: Controls the Botnet and initiates the DDoS attack by sending commands to flood the Webserver with traffic.
+* Attacker: Controls the Botnet and initiates the DDoS attack by sending commands to flood the Webserver with traffic.
-%% - **Botnet**: A network of compromised devices that sends large volumes of malicious traffic to the Webserver.
+* Botnet: A network of compromised devices that sends large volumes of malicious traffic to the Webserver.
-%% - **Webserver**: Receives the flood of traffic, attempts to process it, but is overwhelmed by the sheer volume and eventually crashes or becomes unresponsive.
+* Webserver: Receives the flood of traffic, attempts to process it, but is overwhelmed by the sheer volume and eventually crashes or becomes unresponsive.
-%% - **Firewall**: Inspects incoming traffic for malicious patterns and blocks some of the requests, but cannot fully stop the DDoS attack due to the scale of traffic.
+* Firewall: Inspects incoming traffic for malicious patterns and blocks some of the requests, but cannot fully stop the DDoS attack due to the scale of traffic.